Department of Psychology awarded prestigious T32 Training Grant from NIH

 --Dora Grote

-The College of Liberal Arts and Sciences at the University of Iowa is a comprehensive college offering 73 majors in the humanities; fine, performing and literary arts; natural and mathematical sciences; social and behavioral sciences; and communication disciplines.
-More than 17,000 undergraduate and 1,900 graduate students study each year in the college’s 37 departments, led by professors at the forefront of teaching and research in their disciplines.
-The college teaches all UI undergraduates through the General Education Program, and confers about 70 percent of the UI's bachelor's degrees each academic year.
+The University of Iowa College of Liberal Arts and Sciences offers about 70 majors across the humanities; fine, performing and literary arts; natural and mathematical sciences; social and behavioral sciences; and communication disciplines.
+About 15,000 undergraduate and nearly 2,000 graduate students study each year in the college’s 37 departments, led by faculty at the forefront of teaching and research in their disciplines.
+The college teaches all Iowa undergraduates through the college's general education program, CLAS CORE.
+About 80 percent of all Iowa undergraduates begin their academic journey in CLAS.
+The college confers about 60 percent of the university's bachelor's degrees each academic year.